Cloud Cost Management

 Datadog ingests your cloud cost data and transforms it into queryable metrics.
 If costs rise, you can correlate the change with usage metrics to determine the root cause.

-To use Cloud Cost Management, you must have an AWS account with access to Cost Usage Reports (CURs), and have the AWS integration installed in Datadog.
+To use Cloud Cost Management, you must have an AWS account with access to Cost and Usage Reports (CURs), and have the AWS integration installed in Datadog.

 - Include resource IDs